fhopeman/justlazy/README.md

 ## Installation

 #### file include
-You can include the `justlazy.js` file as follows in your page.
+You can download the latest [release](https://github.com/fhopeman/justlazy/releases) and include the `justlazy.js` file as follows in your page:
 ```
 <script src="javascript/justlazy.js" type="text/javascript"></script>
 ```